michaelbyrd/todo-devise-omniauth/README.md

   end
 end
 ```
-you can look at the other information that github sends [here](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema)
+you can look at the other information that github sends in its [Auth Hash](https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema)

 ##### Generate a migration
 ```ruby